MunoMono/ddr-public/public/docs/pages/home/linked-data-best-practice.md

 ## Compliance with modern GLAM strategy

-The DDR archive's linked-data implementation aligns with the strategic priorities of leading cultural heritage institutions worldwide.
+The DDR Archive's linked-data implementation aligns with the strategic priorities of leading cultural heritage institutions worldwide.
 We meet or exceed the standards set by:

 ### Europeana: European digital cultural heritage